 One bible interface that decidedly moves into a digital materiality is a recently emerging project called the Digital Bible Library (DBL).
 At its simplest, the DBL operates as a giant storage container that can hold any item related to bible.
 At the time of their public April 2017 Content Update, DBL contained 1508 text entries in 1145 unique languages and 444 audio entries in 374 unique languages.
 The governing impulse behind this bible repository is to make the content of the bible, “Scripture translation content,” available in “every language spoken on earth.”
 For all of the language of validation, safeguarding, and authorizing in the DBL mission and vision statement, there is little awareness of the impact of interface on the relationship between users and content.

-There are two reasons why I am considering DBL a bible interface even though it may seem more like simply a repository of bibles.
+Recall from chapter one that an interface is a process of interaction among two entities that is irreducible to simple consumption of one entity by another.
+Bible interfaces in particular involve the interaction of users with technological platforms to participate in the texts and traditions of Judeo-Christian sacred writings.
+As a technological platform affording participation in several versions of these texts and traditions, DBL fits easily within our concept of bible interface, even if not used in the typical readerly fashions we have seen in previous interfaces.
+There are two reasons why I have chosen to look closely at DBL as a bible interface.
 First, DBL provides the backend data interface for one of the most widely used bible interfaces in the world, YouVersion’s Bible App.
 As a database that provides structured bible translations for the Bible App, DBL is a part of the materiality of this ubiquitous bible interface that goes largely unnoticed or even considered by users or scholars of bible.
 Second, DBL provides a platform for proliferation, allowing others to create any number of bible interfaces using the artifacts and data available in the library.
-In fact, DBL itself is a proliferation of interfaces with a web interface for participants to manage their licenses, an interface with the primary bible translation management software used by translators around the world, ParaText, and their application programming interface that allows users to download translations for use in building other interfaces.
+In fact, DBL itself is a proliferation of interfaces.

 While the licensing and distribution aspects of DBL still operate in a paradigm primarily governed by the ideologies of book production, the interfaces enabled by DBL are pushing bible beyond its long history oriented around the page.
-After an introduction to the technological and cultural situatedness of DBL, I will look closely at another interface that interfaces with DBL, the American Bible Society’s BibleSearch API.
+After an introduction to the technological and cultural situatedness of DBL, I will look closely at another interface that interfaces with DBL, the American Bible Society’s BibleSearch interface.
 In different ways, these two bible interfaces provide a definitive move beyond the book for bible, while continuing to afford high surface area, collaboration, and anarchy through their use of emerging technologies.

 Bible in XML

-On a closer look at the workflow and data structures of DBL, the release bundle, a collection of XML files, is what becomes part of the interfaces we will discuss below and is the primary bible interface of DBL.
+On a closer look at the material structure of DBL, it is a collection of XML files that becomes the primary bible interface of DBL.
 A sample from a DBL bible interface looks like this,

 Like we saw with the transcription data of the Codex Sinaiticus web bible interface, this release bundle data in DBL is encoded in XML (Extensible Markup Language).
 The materiality of this XML code becomes a part of the material limits and possibilities of the bible interfaces built from the DBL.
 The users of this XML are both human programmers, who need to be able to read this code in order to build interfaces from it, and other machine interfaces that will process this XML code to construct the bible interface used by more typical bible users looking to read the contents.